 - The landlord fails to provide the lists and written statements within the 30-day time period

-“Normal Wear and Tear” vs. Damage
+“Normal Wear and Tear” vs. Damage in Georgia

 - “Normal wear and tear” is deterioration that occurs from the intended use of the rental property and without negligence, carelessness, accident, misuse, or abuse of the premises or contents by the tenant, members of the household of the tenant, or the invitees or guests of the tenant.
 It can include minor issues, such as gently worn carpets, loose door handles, fading wall paint and flooring, stained bath fixtures, lightly scratched glass and dirty grout that occur naturally as a result of the tenant using the property as it’s designed to be used.